opensyria/OpenSyria/AUDIT_REPORT.md

 This audit report has been annotated with **technical verdicts** for each claim:
 - **✅ Confirmed**: Technically sound and adequately evidenced
 - **❌ Correction**: Incorrect, misleading, or overconfident claims requiring fixes
-- **💡 Enhancement**: Valid assertions lacking empirical validation through testing
+- **✅ Implemented**: Valid assertions lacking empirical validation through testing

 The annotations follow each audit item with:
 - **Justification**: Why current evidence is insufficient